jesusotteson/TerminalChatApp/README.md

 This app runs in Python

-to get this going, run these commands to install the proper libraries:
+To get going, run these commands to install the proper libraries:

 pip3 install pymongo